Classroom Teacher - Laptop Class

 Outside of the classroom I am involved in a number of cultural activities at T.I.S. including dance, choir, music groups and instrument tuition.
-I'm really looking forward to this year's school production - Fame!
+The Arts is a passion of mine and I love seeing students achieve success in these areas.
+This year Taradale Intermediate is entering two Stage Challenge teams, so I'm looking forward to this challenge as well.
+Bring on 2015!

 Hi, I’m Lynley Brinsley and I am currently teaching in Room 13, as part of the Mohaka team.
 This year I consider myself lucky to be working alongside a wonderful group of children and colleagues who display an enthusiasm for learning.
 Taradale Intermediate is a fantastic school and I have been teaching here for many years.
 At this school I have been able to grow as a teacher and have been involved in numerous leadership and learning opportunities I have been teaching for over twenty five years and have always taught at the Intermediate level in several schools in Napier.

 My name is Mel Brooks and I have been teaching at TIS for 5 years.
 I am a classroom teacher based in one of the 1:1 laptop classes.
 This is my second year in this role and I am hoping to further challenge myself and my students to learn new skills and strategies in this area.
 I am one of two Science Curriculum Leaders and with my background of nursing before teaching this is a huge passion of mine.
 I am responsible for the netball at TIS, last year we had 11 teams so over 100 students involved in this wonderful sport.
 I am the mother of three gorgeous children, two of which have been educated at TIS.
 They were given amazing opportunities at TIS and both fondly look back at their time here as most enjoyable.
 This is a wonderful to teach at, the staff and students are very special and there is a welcoming feeling throughout the school.
 A great place to learn.